comstering/spring-multimodule-kotlin-template/README.md

 ### Domain

-About entities.
+About entities, and business logic.

 - Data entities
 - Entity domain logic
 - Domain Repository

-### Service

-About business.

-- Use domain interface
-    - implementation code will dependency Injection(i.e. JPA Repository)
-- Make interface to use service class
+- Make interface for using service class
   - implement in infrastructure(i.e. use third party data)

 ### Application